Apha

 A show secretary’s job starts well before the first horse steps onto the showgrounds.
 Time spent validating entries that are submitted before the show can help catch exhibitors with missing paperwork or those that are ineligible for classes they have entered so that they can be fixed beforehand and save both the exhibitor and show in frustration and wasted fees.
 APHA provides a number of tools to make this validation process easier.

-The Show Management Services site is a great tool to help show secretaries ensure that exhibitors have all of the necessary paperwork in order (memberships, show cards, ownership/relation to owner/show leases) and catch any typos in names and numbers.
-Horses can be looked up to see who the owner is, what registry they are in, and what exhibitors are listed as a relation to the horse’s owner.
+• Show Management Services Site– Ensure that exhibitors have all of the necessary paperwork in order (memberships, show cards, ownership/relation to owner/show leases) and catch any typos in names and numbers.
+Horses can be looked up to see who the owner is, what registry they are in, if there is a current show lease on file, and what exhibitors are listed as a relation to the horse’s owner.
 Members can be looked up to see if they have a current membership and/or show card, and if they are currently suspended.
 Both of these search engines can also be used if a member does not remember their membership ID number or their horse’s registration number, as all of these fields must be completed in the results files for APHA to be able to accept them.
-The Member/Show Card Download takes you to our Digital Card Download page, which allows you to easily download the membership and show cards of any member if they cannot provide that to you themselves.
 The Show Results Upload can be used before the show to quickly check your entries for missing numbers, names that don’t match numbers, missing show cards, or missing ownerships, relationships, or leases.

-Exhibitors who do not own, or who’s immediate family does not own, the horse they are exhibiting and are planning to show in a division with ownership requirements will either need to establish that the owner is immediate family (which you would record in the show results so that it can be added to the horse’s profile), or submit a transfer or show lease to APHA.
-Both of the latter must be submitted directly to APHA for processing before the show, as the ownership of the horse must be on file with APHA at least one day prior to the start of the show they are exhibiting at.
+• PHcentral– Exhibitors who do not own, or who’s immediate family does not own, the horse they are exhibiting and are planning to show in a division with ownership requirements will either need to establish that the owner is immediate family (which you would record in the show results so that it can be added to the horse’s profile), or submit a transfer or show lease to APHA.
+Both of these must be submitted directly to APHA for processing before the first day of the show, as the ownership of the horse must be on file with APHA at least one day prior to the start of the show they are exhibiting at.
 Both of these can be filed for on PH Central.
-Show leases are not yet available on the Show Management Services site to be validated, and must be validated by having the exhibitor provide the show lease certificate, or by calling APHA during business hours to send the certificate if the exhibitor cannot provide it.

 Submitting Results